The Impact of Shocks on the Vertical Structure of Eccentric Disks: Results

 Thus, the gravitational pumping underlying the shocks puts enough energy into a fraction of the column's gas to unbind it.
+As noted above, long-term stability in the specific energy of the column demands that the heat injected by shocks be balanced by the heat ejected in expelled mass; without radiation, there is no other way to remove heat from the column.
+This fact permits an estimate of the shock heating rate per orbit: $\Delta E \approx {\cal B} \Delta M_{\rm expelled}$.
+Identifying ${\cal B}$ with the injected heat is justified on the grounds that ${\cal B}$ is conserved along streamlines in adiabatic flow and its value post-shock is in general much larger than it had been pre-shock.
+Because ${\cal B}$ is a weakly-growing function of $e$, the shock-heating rate is a slightly stronger function of eccentricity than $\Delta M_{\rm expelled}/M_{\rm tot}$.
+Particularly for $e \gtrsim 0.7$, this rate of energy dissipation is quite substantial: the mass-weighted $\langle {\cal B} \rangle \sim 10 e_{\rm esc} \sim 10 e_{\rm b}$ (see Figure~\ref{fig:Bernoulli}), so that $\Delta E \sim 10 e_{\rm b} M_{\rm expelled}$ for these higher eccentricities.

-Because the unbound gas is drawn entirely from the shocked gas, its quantity depends on eccentricity very much like the the total mass of shocked gas: increasing with greater $e$, and reaching significant values for $e \gtrsim 0.6$.
-Although this gas is formally unbound, and nearly all of it by a large amount, our simple 1D model is inadequate to support a strong statement about where it goes; {in principle, it is possible for it to travel quite far from the disk, but interaction with gas ejected from neighboring columns could strongly affect the expelled gas's fate.}
+Although the expelled gas is formally unbound, and nearly all of it by a large amount, our simple 1D model is inadequate to support a strong statement about where it goes; in principle, it is possible for it to travel quite far from the disk, but interaction with gas ejected from neighboring columns could strongly affect the expelled gas's fate.